 Given the reality that many exchanges are still far behind in their compliance standards, banks should treat crypto exchanges cautiously and ensure clients steer clear of KYC-deficient platforms.
 While banks, for the time being, generally aim to avoid crypto transactions altogether, generating a proper risk scoring system to identify trustworthy exchanges could gradually make banks more willing to process transactions that would otherwise be restricted by their internal policies.
-In partnering, to whatever extent, with compliant exchanges, banks could also begin implementing KYT (Know Your Transaction) programs that are better tailored to blockchain technology.25 A digital ledger enables observers to trace the entire history of crypto transactions, a record that cannot be fabricated or tampered with in any way.
+In partnering, to whatever extent, with compliant exchanges and crypto intelligence firms such as CipherTrace, banks could also begin implementing KYT (Know Your Transaction) programs that are better tailored to blockchain technology.41 A digital ledger enables observers to trace the entire history of crypto transactions, a record that cannot be fabricated or tampered with in any way.
 As a result, blockchain technology, by its own nature, has tremendous benefits for monitoring transactions and tracing the flow of funds back to its original source.
 Banks would be able to leverage blockchain technology and a robust KYC/KYT mechanism to monitor flows far more effectively as criminals would simultaneously be less capable of masking their transactions.
-While criminals' crypto anonymity presents a major threat to financial institutions' compliance functions today, proper implementation of blockchain technology and immutable ledgers may very well revolutionize AML compliance in the decades to come.
+While criminals' crypto anonymity presents a major threat to financial institutions'

-24 "2020 Geographic Risk Report: VASP KYC by Jurisdiction."
+40 "2020 Geographic Risk Report: VASP KYC by Jurisdiction."
 Ciphertrace, ciphertrace.com/2020-geo-risk-report-on-vasp-kyc/.